andreamartz/sb-14-1-how-the-web-works/README.md

   _A: DNS stands for Domain Name System.
 It works like an old school phone book for the **web** where the **hostname** we type into the address bar gets turned into an IP address that the computer can use.
 It can also do reverse lookups._

 - What is a query string?

+  _A: A query string is part of a URL.
+It provides additional information, and is optional.
+It takes the form of key-value pairs.
+Example: typing a search term tells the computer exactly what part of the resource we're looking for.
+Or it might tell how we want data sorted._

 - What are two HTTP verbs and how are they different?

   _A: GET and POST are two HTTP verbs.
 POST requests_